- Work at the cutting edge of global greenhouse gas modelling

 - Work with the internationally leading Met Office to examine ecosystem processes at scale.

-Wetland emissions of the greenhouse gas methane (CH4) are expected to feedback on climate change.
-However there are important interactions between wetland emissions and several key atmospheric pollutants that have been largely omitted from the Earth System modelling of the CH4 cycle.
-For example, atmospheric sulphate (causing so-called “solar dimming”) and biomass burning aerosols impact on vegetation through the amount of (total and diffuse) radiation reaching the surface, and tropospheric O3 damages plants.
-These processes impact on vegetation productivity (NPP), and can therefore alter wetland CH4 production by changing the amount of carbon available to methane-generating microbes.
-Moreover the deposition of sulphur and nitrogen on the land result in other interactions in the wetland soil, which can strongly modulate the amount of methane emitted.
+Wetlands are the largest natural source of methane.
+To improve emission budget estimates to meet the Paris agreement we need to understand wetland emissions further.
+Important interactions between wetland emissions and several key atmospheric pollutants have been largely omitted from the Earth System modelling of the CH4 cycle.
+For example, atmospheric sulphate (causing so-called “solar dimming”) and biomass burning aerosols impact on vegetation through the amount of solar radiation reaching the surface.
+These processes impact on vegetation productivity, and can therefore alter wetland CH4 production by changing the carbon available to methane-generating microbes.
+Moreover deposition of sulphur and nitrogen on the land result in other interactions in wetland soil, which can strongly modulate the amount of methane emitted.

 The aim of this project is to answer the following questions:

 - How much have atmospheric pollutants modulated historical wetland CH4 emissions?

 - Can this be used to help constrain the current CH4 wetland budget?

 - To what extent has recovery from past pollution affected the current global CH4 budget?

 This work will contribute to the newly developed Met Office capability in fully coupled methane cycling, where the UK Earth System Model has recently been extended so that dynamical wetlands CH4, full stratospheric-tropospheric CH4 chemistry, and CH4 surface deposition are fully interactive.